davidfekke/fek.io/src/blog/2021-05-16/should-i-use-node-js-to-process-my-images.md

 # Conclusion

-It is extremely practicle to use Node.js for creating thumbnails, creating simple operations and cropping and saving your images into different formats.
+It is extremely practical to use Node.js for creating thumbnails, creating simple operations and cropping and saving your images into different formats.
 You do not have to use these modules, and you can choose to use modules that work with [GraphicsMagic](http://www.graphicsmagick.org/index.html) and [ImageMagic](https://imagemagick.org/script/index.php) as well.